dylinh/dylinh/README.md

 ## 🎯 Goals

 - 💻 Land a fall 2025 internship
-- ⚙️ Develop a meanginful project
+- ⚙️ Develop a meaningful project
 - 📷 Grow my photography side hustle
 - 📚 Keep learning — both in tech and outside of it